• Why Do Companies Use Pigging Systems?

 • How Long Does a Pig Last?

 HPS pigs are robust, reliable and specifically designed to provide as long a working life as possible.
-However, the actual lifetime of a pig depends on the process, pipe material, products being pigged and so on.
+However, the actual lifespan of a pig varies based on factors such as the process, pipe material, and products being pigged.
 When you contact HPS about a pigging solution for your organisation, our experts will be able to advise you on the expected lifetime of your pigs.
-As a guideline, HPS pigs are usually guaranteed for 30 kilometres or 18 miles of use.
+As a general guideline, HPS pigs are typically guaranteed for 30 kilometres or 18 miles of use.

 • How Does a Pig Enter and Leave a Pipeline?